Skip to main content

 2. A member of staff (usually an adviser) will then contact you to discuss your case, during which, they will be able to advise you whether there is any merit in someone attending the meeting with you.

-3. If a representative is not appropriate/ available, you will be informed and your options can be further discussed - you are usually allowed to take 1 person in to a meeting/ hearing with you for suppport.
-Who you ask to attend is up to you, but that person would not usually be allowed to speak on your behalf during the meeting.
+4. If a representative is not appropriate/ available, you will be informed and your options can be further discussed - you are usually allowed to take 1 person in to a meeting/ hearing with you for suppport.

 Powered by MSL